xbenyx/hashtype-detector/README.md

     npm i hashtype-detector --save

-This tool is in beta phase.
+This tool is in beta.